gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## intersperse

-Places an element in between members of an array
+Places an element in between members of a `ReadonlyArray`

 **Signature**